brandan-schmitz/plexbot/README.md

   # The prefix the bot will use to listen for commands.
 Must be contained within ""
   botPrefix: "!"

-  # The folder that the movies are stored in
+  # The ID of the user responsible for managing the bot
-  movieFolder: /path/to/movie/folder

-  # The folder that is used for temporary file operations
-  tempFolder: /path/to/temp/folder
+  adminUserId: 012345678901234567

   # URL of Image displayed in place of movies that do not have a poster image
   noPosterImageUrl: https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/1024px-No_image_available.svg.png